EMDK/xamarin-docs/1.0/source/api/ScannerConfig_ReaderParameters_ReaderSpecifics_ImagerSpecifics.md

 **Type** - System.Int32
 ###ConnectionIdleTime
 This is the time (in seconds) when an external scanner is idle in a particular state (ScannerStates.IDLE to ScannerStates.WAITING) after which the connection between the terminal and the scanner is severed to conserve power.
+The valid range is 60 to 1800  with steps of 5.
+The default value is 600.
 This is currently applicable to Bluetooth scanners only..

 **Type** - System.Int32
 ###ContinuousRead